John Atamian

-John B. Atamian (born September 7, 1942) was a Canadian football player who played for the Hamilton Tiger-Cats, Toronto Argonauts, Saskatchewan Roughriders, Winnipeg Blue Bombers and Calgary Stampeders.
+John B. Atamian (born September 7, 1942 - Died June 4, 2024) was a Canadian football player who played for the Hamilton Tiger-Cats, Toronto Argonauts, Saskatchewan Roughriders, Winnipeg Blue Bombers and Calgary Stampeders.
 He won the Grey Cup with the Tiger-Cats in 1965 and with the Stampeders in 1971.
 He played college football at the University of Notre Dame in Notre Dame, Indiana.